 Chuck Stuhrenberg founded Big Muddy and began production in July of 2009.
 By brewing deliciously tasting craft beers, the local spot is helping reinvigorate the tradition of microbreweries in Illinois.
-Whether you’re a beer connoisseur or a new addition to the American microbrewery fan club, a Saturday tour and tasting at Big Muddy Brewing is a must-stop.
+Whether you’re a beer connoisseur or a new addition to the American microbrewery fan club, a weekend tour and tasting at Big Muddy Brewing is a must-stop.

 While on your tour, make sure to check out their other popular brews such as the “Pumpkin Smasher,” which is brewed using real pumpkins; the “Galaxy IPA,” an American-style India Pale Ale; the “Vanilla Stout,” which is infused with pure Madagascar vanilla; or the original “Pale Ale,” a classic choice with just a hint of caramel.